renayearnshaw/FunctionalProgramming/README.md

 We do this for filtering and sorting of objects.

 We learn about:
-1. lambda expressions and their syntax variations
+1. Lambda expressions and their syntax variations (block lambdas, expression lambdas, with or without type specifiers, single arguments without brackets)
+2. Functional interfaces and the `@FunctionalInterface` annotation